See all articles

 1. NEBDN Certificate in Dental Radiography

-Course duration: 6 months.
-Online training, requires completion of NEBDN online exam.
+• Learning method: Online training, assessed based on completion of NEBDN online exam.

 2. BDA Education Certificate in Dental Radiography